xibbon/docs/la-terminal/Getting-Started.md

 # Creating a Host

-To use SwiftTerm, you start by defining a host that you want to connect to.
+To use La Terminal, you start by defining a host that you want to connect to.
 This is done by selecting "Hosts" from the launch screen, and then selecting "Add Host".

 <img width="564" alt="image" src="https://user-images.githubusercontent.com/36863/160483727-90e42faa-28f7-4773-af3a-b914004c3c8e.png">